scttfrdmn/lens/docs/USER_SCENARIOS/01_SOLO_RESEARCHER_WALKTHROUGH.md

 ### Qualitative Feedback

 **Maria's quote (3 months later)**:
-> "AWS IDE transformed my research.
+> "Lens transformed my research.
 I was terrified of cloud computing after that $320 bill, but now I use it 3-4 times per week without thinking about it.
 The wizard makes it feel like launching a normal app, not configuring a server.
 And auto-stop means I sleep soundly knowing I won't wake up to a $500 bill.
 I've analyzed 4x more datasets this quarter than last year's entire year.
 I recommended it to 3 colleagues and they all love it too."

 **Advisor's feedback**:
 > "Maria's productivity has increased dramatically.
 She's analyzing datasets that were previously impossible on her laptop, and the reproducible environments mean I can verify her analysis myself.
 The cost is minimal compared to the research value.
 This is exactly what academic researchers need."